Infectious diseases (athletes): Methicillin-resistant Staphylococcus aureus

 MRSA refers to a resistant variation of a common bacterium which has evolved to survive beta-lactam antibiotics, including penicillin and methicillin.
-First discovered in the UK in 1961, it is now worldwide.
+First discovered in the United Kingdom in 1961, it is now worldwide.
 It is popularly referred to as a "superbug", more appropriately as multiple resistant Staphylococcus aureus.
 It most commonly colonizes the anterior third of the nasal cavity and otherwise healthy people may carry MRSA without symptoms, from weeks to years.

 There are three postulates relating to the development of multiple resistant 'staph'.
 One is the widespread, inappropriate use of antibiotics particularly for viral infections where they can do no good.
 Another is the inclusion of antibiotics in animal feed.
 A third is simply genetic selection of the "fittest bacteria".
 The commonest presentations include pustules, furuncles, carbuncles and abscesses, although misdiagnosis as a "spider bite" is not uncommon.

 The Centers for Disease Control have defined the five "C's" that make up the major risk factors as Crowding, frequent skin Contact, Compromised skin, sharing Contaminated personal care items, and lack of Cleanliness.
 Consequently, it is incumbent on those who look after athletes to stress adequate hygiene, cover open lesions completely with clean, dry dressings, advise against sharing of towels, bar soap, and personal care items, disinfect surfaces that contact bare skin and maintain equipment hygienically.